 I came to these thoughts after I had the opportunity to attend an amazing panel called “Detroit Water Wars: Empire and Ecology in the Postindustrial Heartland.”
 Featuring an historian, two environmental toxicologists, two Detroit activists and a hip hop artist, this panel helped situate water issues in the Great Lakes area in their scientific and historical context, but also in connection to contemporary struggles around water in Detroit, as expressed in activism and art.
 I came to this panel as someone who had never been to Detroit, someone from a very different climate, bioregion, and watershed, who has only heard stories on the news about Flint and the wreckage left behind in Detroit by the collapse of the auto industry and subsequent emergency financial management.
 And yet so much was familiar too–the description by Mother Taylor and Monica Lewis-Patrick of the devastating impact of water shut-offs on poor families in Detroit reminded me of San Antonio, as Monica and I begin to discuss in the short video below.
 We hear about Flint, but we don’t hear the stories of people like my next-door neighbors, quietly living for six months without water or electricity or income to turn them back on.

-Setting up the panel was David Watson, Detroit-based anarchist author and prep school Spanish teacher(!), who situated the ecology of the Great Lakes within the context of empire and colonial settlement.
+Setting up the panel was David Watson, Detroit-based author, activist, and prep school Spanish teacher(!), who situated the ecology of the Great Lakes within the context of empire and colonial settlement.
 First active in struggles over nuclear power and incineration, Watson described fighting “a way of life that was, in dialectical fashion, a way of death,” in which sacred places became waste dumps.
 Recovery of the sacred thus “relies on a relentless critique of empire.”
 Recalling the metaphorical centrality of water to justice struggles in MLK’s famous “I Have a Dream” speech, Watson concluded his framing remarks by saying that if we are to realize “justice run[ning] down like water,” we must bring justice to the water as well.

-Following Watson, the next two speakers were environmental toxicologists from Wayne State University, who gave an historical and scientific overview of contamination in the Great Lakes.
+Following Watson, the next two speakers were environmental toxicologists from Wayne State University, Donna Kashian and David Pitts, who together gave an historical and scientific overview of contamination in the Great Lakes.
 Donna Kashian began with some history that was as endlessly fascinating as it is familiar to me, given my dissertation research on the ecological politics of poop–the mass adoption of the flush toilet, which made human concentration in urban centers possible by allowing for the rapid removal of waste.
 However, the flush toilet also became the technological linchpin for treating the Great Lakes as a waste sink, inaugurating an “out of sight, out of mind” relationship to waste culturally, along with scientific assertions that “dilution is the solution to pollution.”

 While this may have been true for early industrial wastewater streams, whose chief problem was the pathogens in poop, the 20th century saw the introduction of chemical discharges from industrial facilities that has only gotten more complex into the 21st.
-Modern wastewater treatment plants are designed to strain out biological contaminants to water, which they do quite well; however, what they leave behind is an alphabet soup of endocrine-disrupting chemical contaminants like BPA and PCBs, not to mention pharmaceuticals (especially psychoactives, which have been found in the brains of fish), nano-materials, and micro-plastics.
+Modern wastewater treatment plants are designed to strain out biological contaminants to water, which they do quite well; however, as explained by David Pitts, what they leave behind is an alphabet soup of endocrine-disrupting chemical contaminants like BPA and PCBs, not to mention pharmaceuticals (especially psychoactives, which have been found in the brains of fish), nano-materials, and micro-plastics.
 Kashian pointed out that those of us born in the 1970s through the 1990s are the first generation exposed to anthropogenic chemicals both within the womb and post-natally.

 After the scientists, two long-time Detroit activists spoke: Maureen D. Taylor, State Chair of the Michigan Welfare Rights Organization, and Monica Lewis-Patrick, President of We the People of Detroit Research Collective.
 Taylor began by describing how, in the 1950s, Detroit had a population of 1.8 million, buyoed by the booming auto industry.
 It was “Motor City,” destination for many African Americans fleeing the Jim Crow South.
 Following the collapse of this industry, Emergency Financial Management (EMF) was instituted in 2013 and the city soon after filed for bankruptcy.
 Detroit’s Population plummeted to 700,000, a loss of more than 1 million people “because they couldn’t maintain a standard of living.”
 As people left, Taylor stated, “civility declined,” symbolized most in the brutality of water and gas shut-offs under EMF for those who could not pay their utility bills.
 As Taylor and other activists discovered, 59,000 people were on the list for shut-offs, which then became a tool of family separation and home seizure.
 “After 72 hours with no water,” she said, “CPS can come in and take your children.”
 Without utilities, families were also at risk of having their homes taken via eminent domain.